-Canon M6 versus Olympus E-M10
+Canon M6 vs Olympus E-M10

-The Canon EOS M6 and the Olympus OM-D E-M10 are two digital cameras that were announced, respectively, in February 2017 and January 2014.
+The Canon EOS M6 and the Olympus OM-D E-M10 are two digital cameras that were revealed to the public, respectively, in February 2017 and January 2014.
 Both the M6 and the E-M10 are mirrorless interchangeable lens cameras that are based on an APS-C (M6) and a Four Thirds (E-M10) sensor.
-The Canon has a resolution of 24 megapixel, whereas the Olympus provides 15.9 MP.
+The Canon has a resolution of 24 megapixels, whereas the Olympus provides 15.9 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-M10 is notably larger (28 percent) than the Canon M6.
 Moreover, the E-M10 is slightly heavier (2 percent) than the M6.
 In this context, it is worth noting that neither the M6 nor the E-M10 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
-Hence, you might want to study the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.
+Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.

 The price is, of course, an important factor in any camera decision.
 The listed launch prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
 The E-M10 was somewhat cheaper (by 10 percent) than the M6 at launch, but both cameras fall into the same price category.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
 Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

-The imaging sensor is at the core of digital cameras and its size is one of the main determining factors of image quality.
-A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color depth than smaller pixel-units in a sensor of the same technological generation.
-Moreover, a large sensor camera will give the photographer more control over depth-of-field in the image and, thus, the ability to better isolate a subject from the background.
+The size of the sensor inside a digital camera is one of the key determinants of image quality.
+All other things equal, a large sensor will have larger individual pixel-units that offer better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixels in a sensor of the same technological generation.
+Furthermore, a large sensor camera will give the photographer more possibilities to use shallow depth-of-field in order to isolate a subject from the background.
 On the downside, larger sensors tend to be associated with larger, more expensive camera bodies and lenses.

 Of the two cameras under consideration, the Canon M6 features an APS-C sensor and the Olympus E-M10 a Four Thirds sensor.
 The sensor area in the E-M10 is 32 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.6 and 2.0.
 The sensor in the M6 has a native 3:2 aspect ratio, while the one in the E-M10 offers a 4:3 aspect.